FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/develop/api.md

 **Parameters**

 - key: Configuration item.
-Currently, 'tx _ count _ limit' and 'consensus _ leader _ period' are supported.；
+Currently, 'tx _ count _ limit' and 'consensus _ leader _ period' are supported；

 - value: The value to which the system configuration item is set。